AhmedSaadi0/my-hyprland-config/README.md

 ### Automatic Method (Recommended)

-After cloning the repository, run the installation script.
+Clone the repository, and run the installation script.
 It will handle everything, including the creation of the `.nibrasshell.json` config file:

 ```bash
 git clone --depth 1 https://github.com/AhmedSaadi0/NibrasShell.git